 - Time of meeting adjournment

-It is better as well to attach all of the documents which were handed out or referred to during the meeting onto the official copy instead of giving a summary in the minutes.
+Attach all the documents which were handed out or referred to during the meeting onto the official copy instead of giving a summary in the minutes.

-The secretary of the board can also share the minutes.
-Ensure that the president of the board has given the approval for the document prior to sharing it online or in print.
+Ensure that you have got the approval from the president of the board for the meeting minutes document prior to sharing it online or in print.

-Common Mistakes with the Creation of Minutes of Meetings
+Common Mistakes with Taking Minutes of a Meetings

 - Lengthy delays in giving the minutes